James Mason Crafts Professor

-Department of Materials Science & Engineering and Biological Engineering
+Head of the Department of Biological Engineering

 "We seek to understand and harness nature’s own processes in order to design technologically important materials and devices for energy, the environment, and medicine.
 Ancient organisms have evolved to make exquisite nanostructures like shells and glassy diatoms.
-Using directed evolution, we are engeineering organisms to grow and assemble novel hybrid organic-inorganic electronic and magnetic materials.
+Using directed evolution, we are engineering organisms to grow and assemble novel hybrid organic-inorganic electronic and magnetic materials.
 In doing so, we have capitalized on many of the wonderful properties of biology–using only non-toxic materials, employing self-repair mechanisms, self-assembling precisely and over longer ranges, and adapting and evolving to become better over time.
 These materials have been used in applications as varied as solar cells, batteries, medical diagnostics and basic single molecule interactions related to disease."

 Dr. Belcher is a material scientist, biological engineer, and professor at MIT.
 She attended the University of California, Santa Barbara, where she received her Bachelor's degree from the College of Creative Studies in 1991 and her Ph.D. in chemistry in 1997.
 Dr. Belcher was awarded the 24th annual MacArthur Foundation Fellowship, and the 2004 Four Star General Recognition Award.
 In 2006 she was named Scientific American’s Research Leader of the Year.
 Her work has been published in many prestigious scientific journals including Science and Nature, and has been reported in the popular press including Fortune, Forbes, Discover, The New York Times, and The Wall Street Journal.